THRIVING NATURE - THRIVING HUMAN NATURE

 Actions that work are passed on to others in differing locales for adapting to their local contexts.
 With the theme ‘Thriving Nature, Thriving Human Nature’, folk involved in the Macro Project engage in themes-based mutual-help actions evolving and bringing to life their own visions and sub-projects on the various properties and associated aspects in the process of re-reconstituting themselves to thriving wellness in all its forms as they together continue supporting nature to reconstitute to thriving wellbeing in adherence with the three (3) principles of Universal Common Law: 1) Do no harm, 2) Cause no loss, 3) Do not impede or infringe upon the freedom of another.

 In all of this Locals may form and engage in what are called Local Area Mutual Providence Societies or LAMPS.
 In LAMPS folk in a local area pool their common wealth of funds for mutual cooperating rollout of Wellbeing Action.
 Participants have a mutual say about sourcing and applying funds.
 Those with access to larger funding sources distribute funds some of the funds to LAMPS.
 The future equivalent of present ATMs, E-Banking, and debit cards with restricted drawdown of purchases with limited or no cash withdrawals provides integrity frameworks for applying funding to wellbeing works.
-In this there is nested networking so that even very large funds into the billions (of whatever currency) may flow throughout Macro Project action with impeccable integrity.
+In this there is nested networking so that even very large funds (of whatever currency) may flow throughout Macro Project action with impeccable integrity.
 Integrity Oversight of all funds flow and use is an integral aspect woven into every aspect of Macro Project Structure and Process.
 Those attempting to further narrow self interest at others expense soon walk away as they quickly find they cannot get their hand in the till.

 The Macro Project spawns multiple linked Major Projects and local Micro Projects